Battle of the Eureka Stockade: Victorian death register

-The exact numbers of deaths and injuries cannot be determined as, according to researcher Dorothy Wickham, many miners "fled to the surrounding bush, and it is likely a good many more died a lonely death or suffered the agony of their wounds, hidden from the authorities for fear of repercussions."
 On 20 June 1855, the registrar of Ballarat, William Thomas Pooley, entered 27 consecutive names into the Victorian death register.
 There are a least three dead buried outside of Ballarat.
 In total, it has been discovered that there are at least ten other individuals not found on the register but referred to elsewhere as having died.
-It has been thought that all the deaths at Eureka were men.
-However, the diary of Charles Evans describes a funeral cortege for a woman who was mercilessly butchered by a mounted trooper while pleading for the life of her husband during the battle.
-Her name and the fate and identity of her husband remain unknown.

-Captain Thomas' list
+Captain John Thomas' list

-Thomas' interim casualty report for the 12th and 40th regiments dated 3 December 1854 lists one killed in action, two died of wounds, and fourteen wounded.
+Thomas' interim casualty report for the 12th and 40th Regiments dated 3 December 1854 lists one killed in action, two died of wounds, and fourteen wounded.
 The Eureka Improvement Committee's 1923 honour roll contains the names of six soldiers.
 They are Captain Wise (DOW) along with Privates Webb (DOW), Roney (KIA), Wall (DOW), Boyle (DOW), and Hall (DOW).
 In addition, Private Denis Brian was killed in action on 3 December 1854, and Private James Hammond died of wounds after the battle en route to Geelong.

-There is also the case of Captain George Richard Littlehales, who, according to the 12th regiment's muster list, "Died 12 February 1855 at Ballarat Camp."
-However, he was buried in the same enclosure as Privates Webb and Boyle, who died of wounds sustained in the battle.
+There is also the case of Captain George Richard Littlehales, who, according to the 12th Regiment's muster list, "Died 12 February 1855 at Ballarat Camp".
+He was buried in the same enclosure as Privates Webb and Boyle, who died of wounds sustained in the battle.
 Littlehales' grave initially had a wooden monument.
-It was replaced by a headstone in the 1880s after the soldiers' memorial was erected.
-In Christ Church Cathedral, Ballarat, there is a large font that bears the inscriptions "by his loving parents" and "in memory of G.R.
-Littlehales."
-At the Winchester Cathedral in England, there are two flagstones dedicated to members of the Littlehales family on the floor.
+It was replaced by a headstone in the 1880s when the soldiers' memorial was erected.
+In Christ Church Cathedral, Ballarat, a large font bears the inscriptions "by his loving parents" and "in memory of G.R.
+Littlehales".
+At the Winchester Cathedral in England, two flagstones are dedicated to the Littlehales family members on the floor.
 The inscription on the stone dedicated to Captain Littlehales confirms that he "died in Camp at Ballarat and was there buried" at the age of 31.
 Blake estimates that the total military casualties are more likely to have been around 30 as those suffering from slight injuries were unreported.